|The state of all the things...|

-It's been a long time since I've paid attention to this site.
-A lot of pages need updating! :) You can find me most active on Twitter and Facebook.
-A new design for thebruce.net IS under construction though, so stay tuned!
+I haven't paid much attention to this site specifically in recent days.
+A lot of pages need updating! :) BUT you can find me most active on Twitter and Facebook.
+A new design for thebruce.net IS on its way though, so stay tuned!

 ARGFEST, ANNUAL TRANSMEDIA CONFERENCE